dustinfast/TeamPlayTracker/README.md

-# An AI solution to Team-Play Tournament Tracking
+# AI solutions for Team-Play Tournament Tracking

-A Windows based tool developed for the Alaska Women's Golf Association to facilitate management of "Team-Play" golf tournaments.
-Two key features of the application are the generation of balanced teams according to client-specified criteria, and the creation of unique player pairings across an arbitrary number of rounds of golf.
-These features were implemented with two common AI search-space algorithms, described below in *Notable Algorithms*.
+A Windows based tool was developed for the Alaska Women's Golf Association to facilitate management of "Team-Play" golf tournaments.
+Two key features required by the client were the generation of balanced teams (according to client-specified criteria), and the ability to create unique player pairings across an arbitrary number of rounds of golf.
+These features were implemented with two common AI search-space algorithms, described below in *AI Solutions*.

 ## Installation and Usage